sanderscheijbeler/Portfolio2019/content/cases/myownproject.md

 ---
 title: My own project
-date: 2019-02-06
-published: true
 tags: ['HTML5','CSS3','JavaScript', 'Gulp']
-coverImage: /images/uploads/police.jpg
+coverImage: /images/uploads/project2.png
-description: "Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
-Readability, however, is emphasized above all else.
-A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions."
 ---

 This project started while i was applying for jobs.
 I was seeing great projects, talking to developers and learning about nice features.

 Comparing with my first site i wanted to be more organised with my CSS.
 So I started using smaller scss files.
 And think about the way I wanted to use the navigation bar.
 Which led me to getting to know css animations alot better.
 I was really proud of the look and feel of the menu and the hamburger.